FAME: Feature-Based Adversarial Meta-Embeddings for Robust Input Representations: Analysis

-Figure~\ref{fig:att_weights_sent} provides the change of attention from the average for the domain-specific embeddings for a sentence from the clinical domain.
-It demonstrates that the clinical embedding weights are higher for in-domain words, such as ``mg'', ``PRN'' (which stands for ``pro re nata'') or ``PO'' (which refers to ``per os'') and lower for general-domain words, such as ``every'', ``6'' or ``hours''.
+Figure~\ref{fig:att_weights_sent} provides the change of attention weights from the average for the domain-specific embeddings for a sentence from the clinical domain.
+It shows that the attention weights for the clinical embeddings are higher for in-domain words, such as ``mg'', ``PRN'' (which stands for ``pro re nata'') or ``PO'' (which refers to ``per os'') and lower for general-domain words, such as ``every'', ``6'' or ``hours''.
+Thus, FAME is able to recognize the value of domain-specific embeddings in non-standard domains and assigns attention weights accordingly.

-Figure~\ref{fig:att_weights_pos_tag} shows the average attention weights with respect to the POS tag of the words.
-While \fastText gets the highest weights in general, there are label-dependent differences, e.g., for tags like ADP, PUNCT or SYM, which are usually short high-frequency words.
-Thus, we next analyze the influence of our features on the attention weights.